Class TwoChangeMutation

 Also note that this TwoChangeMutation doesn't guarantee implementation by reversals.
 It only guarantees that every mutation is equivalent to a two change (under the interpretation of a permutation representing a cyclic set of edges), and that all possible such two changes are equally likely.
 Under this assumption some two changes can be generated faster than by a reversal.

-call to these methods.
-If the set of edges interpretation applies to your problem, then
+during a single call to these methods.
+If the set of edges interpretation applies to your

-the TwoChangeMutation may be a better choice than ReversalMutation.
-At the very least it
+problem, then the TwoChangeMutation may be a better choice than ReversalMutation.
+At the very

 we can't really say (at least not in a problem independent way) which might be better.